DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 plt.show()
 {% endhighlight %}

-Assuming everything is working, we can now setup the fastai ‘DataBlock’.
-This cell sets up two blocks; first, a ‘TransformBlock’, which will contain our images, and second, a ‘CategoryBlock’, which will contain our labels.
+Assuming everything is working, you can now setup the fastai ‘DataBlock’.
+This cell sets up two blocks; first, a ‘TransformBlock’, which will contain the images, and second, a ‘CategoryBlock’, which will contain the labels.
 The fastai function ‘get_image_files’ is used to find the paths to all of the images.
 The ‘get_labels’ function is used to extract the image class from its path.
-The fastai function ‘RandomSplitter’ is used to split the data into train and validation sets, with a static seed to always get the same split (so we can compare different runs).
+The fastai function ‘RandomSplitter’ is used to split the data into train and validation sets, with a static seed to always get the same split (so you can compare different runs).
 Lastly, the augmentations are passed in and the ‘DataBlock’ is now completed.

 {% highlight python %}
 db = DataBlock(blocks=(TransformBlock(open_img), CategoryBlock),